dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-An iterator is like a co-routine: its control flow produces (yields) a value, but the execution continues from that point (a yield statement) to go on to produce the next value, rather than exiting the method.
+An [iterator](../DafnyRef/DafnyRef#sec-iterator-types) is like a co-routine:
+its control flow produces (yields) a value, but the execution continues from that point (a yield statement) to go on to produce the next value, rather than exiting the method.
 To accentuate this difference, a `yield` statement is used to say when the next value of the iterator is ready, rather than a `return` statement.
 In addition, the declaration does not use `returns` to state the out-parameter, as a method would.
-Rather it has a `yields` clause
+Rather it has a `yields` clause.
 The example above is a valid example if `returns` is replaced by `yields`.